heroku/heroku-buildpack-ruby/README.md

 Contained within are a few tiny but significant differences from the official version, distilled from project-specific buildpacks I've created in the past.

+## Commit recording

+This takes the upcoming and previously deployed commit SHAs and makes them available as `$REVISION` and `$ORIGINAL_REVISION` for the duration of the compile.
+They are also written to `HEAD` and `ORIG_HEAD` in the root of the application for easy access after the deploy is complete.